colinw10/huddl-app/docs/copilot-task/02-PSEUDOCODE-EXAMPLES.md

  * - Colin: Build PostsContext to provide the posts array in above format
  * - Colin: Build postsService to fetch from /api/posts/
  * - Colin: Ensure backend /api/posts/ returns posts matching above format
- * - Natalia: Ensure author data includes id, username, profile_picture *
+ * - Natalia: Ensure author data includes id, username, avatar *
  * DO NOT MODIFY THIS FILE
  * This is Pablo's complete UI implementation.
 Your job is to build the